Tori Fitka

 One-and-done professional development rarely changes practice.
 The strategies that stick build ongoing support structures that keep AI integration alive long after the initial training ends.

-• Provide just-in-time resources.
 Create a shared digital space where teachers can post quick wins, questions, and resources.
-When a teacher discovers a great use case at 9 pm, they should have somewhere to share it before they forget.
+When a teacher discovers a great use case, there’s somewhere to share it right away.

 How SchoolAI supports effective AI staff training